heatherbaier/dist-ml/k8s/envWithPod.md

 Here, we'll install Torch into a conda environment, but we'll do it using a pod dedicated to the install.
 Unlike in the previous example, we won't be accessing conda interactively.

 ## Installing Conda Packages with a Dedicated Pod
 In order to install a conda package with a dedicated pod, we'll need to do all of the usual installation steps in an automated fashion.
 This can be a fantastic way to setup your environments, as it allows you to quicky construct / deconstruct initial environments and test that they worked in a single script.
+Note this script took about 15 minutes to run in testing.

 For this example, we'll use the following yml file:
 ```yaml